Klaus Thymann: Kiruna

 Starting in 2013, Thymann has documented the Arctic town of Kiruna in the Lapland region of Sweden creating and ongoing documentation of move of the town because of the unstable ground as a fissure caused by excessive iron ore.
 Thymann's expedition to Kiruna received coverage from Vice, Bloomberg and CNN.
-In 2025, the church of Kiruna wa moved, which Thymann documented.
+In 2025, Kiruna Church was moved, which Thymann documented.

-Glaciers documentation (Iran, Greenland and Ecuador)
+Glacier documentation

 Since 2008, Thymann has led expedition to detail the glaciers in remote regions to show that climate change is a global issue.
 He has led expeditions to Iceland, Norway, Switzerland, Sweden, United States, Argentina, Mexico, Chile, Spain, Uganda, Greenland, Iran, New Zealand, Nepal, Ecuador, Bolivia and Colombia.
 The expeditions were part of a mission by the charity Project Pressure to document the world's vanishing and receding glaciers using art as inspiration for action.

 Underwater cave exploration

 Since 2016, Thymann is exploring underwater rivers on the Yucatán in Mexico.
 He wrote and directed a long-format documentary film of this form of environmental exploration, Flows, with music by Thom Yorke.
-By mapping underwater caves, areas that have been untouched by modern civilisation, he hopes to raise awareness of the natural and human heritage of this unique ecosystem that will hopefully result in greater protection.
+By mapping underwater caves, areas that have been untouched by modern civilisation, he hopes to raise awareness of the natural and human heritage of the ecosystem that he hopes will result in greater protection.
 In 2018, The Guardian featured his work and in 2020, he created a short documentary for Red Bull.
 In 2022, Thymann discovered a new manatee habitat within the cenotes and documented the discovery with a 12-minute film that is available on the interactive streaming platform WaterBear.
 The discovery got picked up by the New Scientist in 2024, who featured in a 10-minute short film.